The retina proteome

 Gene expression shared between retina and other tissues

-In order to illustrate the relation of retina to other tissue types, a network plot was generated, displaying the number of genes shared between different tissue types (Figure 3).
+To illustrate the relation of retina to other tissue types, a network plot was generated, displaying the number of genes with a shared expression between different tissue types (Figure 3).

 Proteins analyzed in retina